A framework of partial error correction for intermediate-scale quantum computers: Results

-The modelling of gates acting on noisy registers (colored orange in Figure~\hyperref[{fig:gate_types}]{2(ii)}) is straightforward.
-Such a noisy gate is modelled as a sequence of the ideal gate followed by a local Pauli noise channel with error rate of $\varepsilon_d$.
+The modeling of gates acting on noisy registers (colored orange in Fig.~\hyperref[{fig:gate_types}]{2(ii)}) is straightforward.
+Such a noisy gate is modeled as a sequence of the ideal gate followed by a local Pauli noise channel with an error rate of $\varepsilon_d$.
 We equate $\varepsilon_d$ with the effective base physical error rate of the device.

-Gates acting only on clean registers (yellow in Figure~\hyperref[{fig:gate_types}]{2(ii)}) are implemented according to the properties of the code.
-Given an $[[N,1]]$ QEC code, each clean register can be thought of as an encoding of $N$ underlying noisy physical registers.
-Therefore, the effective action of a two-qubit unitary on a clean register can be thought of as a sequence of state encoding, then a sequence of transversal gate implementations on the physical registers $\U$, followed by local physical noise $\PC_d^{\otimes N}$ and finally decoding, so that

-where channels $\E_{\rm enc}, \E_{\rm dec}$ represent the encoding and decoding process, respectively.
-This results in an effective unitary $\U_{\rm logical}$ followed by effective noise channel $\PC_c$.
-The encoding and decoding are determined by the chosen QEC code.
-For example, the encoding of the zero state for stabilizer codes is provided by Eq.~(\ref{eq:zerological}).
-Decoding involves a noiseless QEC cycle, where errors are detected and corrected, followed by inverting the encoding process.
-The form of channel $\PC_c$ was calculated in Ref.~\cite{rahn2002exact} taking into account the structure of stabilizer codes and in particular their general encoding and decoding circuits.
-In the absence of unitary dynamics, i.e.~when $\U$ is the identity channel, it is shown that physical Pauli noise is represented by effective logical Pauli noise which maps the code space back into the code space.
-For example, following the discussion for the Steane code in Eqs.~(43)-(44) of Ref.~\cite{rahn2002exact}, given a physical error rate $\varepsilon_d$, we can calculate an effective logical error rate $\varepsilon_c = \tfrac{7}{4} \varepsilon_d^3 - \tfrac{3}{4} \varepsilon_d^5$.
-In the presence of unitary dynamics, it is known that the effective logical noise is decohered by the decoding process for stabilizer codes~\cite{beale2018quantum}.
-Thus, we deem it reasonable to model imperfect two-qubit gates on clean registers as the ideal gate, followed by Pauli noise of some reduced error rate $\varepsilon_c < \varepsilon_d$.
+Gates acting only on clean registers (yellow in Fig.~\hyperref[{fig:gate_types}]{2(ii)}) are implemented according to the error-correcting properties of the code.
+Given an $[[N,1,d]]$ QEC code, each clean register can be thought of as an encoding of $N$ underlying noisy physical registers.
+We describe local physical noise $\PC_d^{\otimes N}$ on the underlying registers by an effective logical noise channel $\PC_c$, which must have a lower error rate $\varepsilon_c < \varepsilon_d$ due to the QEC process.
+In the absence of unitary dynamics, i.e. when no logical gates are applied, the form of the idling channel $\PC_c$ was calculated in Ref.~\cite{rahn2002exact} taking into account the structure of stabilizer codes.
+In particular, it is shown that physical Pauli noise is represented by effective logical Pauli noise which maps the code space back into the code space.
+For example, following the discussion for the Steane code in Sec.~VI of Ref.~\cite{rahn2002exact}, given physical idling noise in the form of a Pauli channel with error rate $\varepsilon_d$, we find an effective logical error rate $\varepsilon_c = 42\varepsilon_d^2 +O(\varepsilon_d^3)$ achievable with perfect encoding and decoding.
+In the presence of unitary dynamics, effective logical noise is decohered by the decoding process for stabilizer codes, tending to Pauli noise~\cite{beale2018quantum}.
+Thus, we deem it reasonable to model imperfect two-qubit gates on clean registers as the ideal gate, followed by a Pauli noise channel of some reduced error rate $\varepsilon_c < \varepsilon_d$.